 HRP Actions and the Whitelist

 To prevent ransomware, the Host Sensor takes immediate action to kill the process, even before it sends the MD5 to TDR for analysis.
-This means that if you add the MD5 of a file to the Whitelist, the Host Sensor will still kill the process if it is detected as ransomware.
+This means that if you add the MD5 of a file to the Whitelist, the Host Sensor can still kill the process if it is detected as ransomware.

 If you want the Host Sensor to ignore a file, even if it has the characteristics of ransomware, you can add an Exclusion for the directory location.
 The Host Sensor gets the exclusion list when it starts up, and when the exclusion list is updated.
 For more information, see Configure TDR Exclusions.